w3r-one/json-schema-bundle/README.md

 For example if you want to override the Symfony `DateIntervalType`, your transformer must be named `DateIntervalTypeTransformer`.

-The proper approach is to extend one of ours abstract or specific transformers, redefine method `transform`, call the parent function and extending the json schema before returning it.
+The proper approach is to extend one of ours abstract or specific transformers, redefine method `transform`, call the parent function and extending/overwriting the json schema before returning it.

 You can also implement directly the interface, but you've to manage everything by yourself in this case.